 Threats to Alberta’s native trout

-Alberta Environment and Parks has been examining the various negative impacts on native trout populations and the cumulative effects of these impacts.
-Of the more than 20 such impacts that are caused by human activity, fisheries biologists have categorized the main threats into 3 categories: Habitat, Harvest and Hybridization.
+The Alberta Government has been examining the various negative impacts on native trout populations and the cumulative effects of these impacts.
+Of the more than 20 such impacts that are caused by human activity, fisheries biologists have categorized the main threats into three categories: Habitat, Harvest and Hybridization.
 These threats must be addressed simultaneously to make a noticeable impact on native trout populations.

 Habitat: Degradation, destruction and fragmentation of habitats